Women LINK Conference

 Hotel Group Rate Available

 The Morgantown Marriott at Waterfront Place is offering a discounted rate for conference participants.
-This rate is available for 11/01/2023 to 11/02/2023.
+This rate is available for March 19–20, 2024.
 Use the link below to book your room before the the deadline.

 Registration Table Open